-2.4.
-The Ehlers and Ellis Spatial Ricci Formula.
-Here we present justification for the Ricci formula (2.5) associated with spatial sections.
-This formula appears in [20] (see also [16] and [17]), although a detailed derivation does not seem to be recorded in the literature.
+Appendix A. The Ehlers and Ellis Spatial Ricci Formula

+In this section we present justification for the Ricci formula (2.5) associated with spatial sections.
+This formula is due to Ehlers [16] and Ellis [17] (see also [20]), although a detailed derivation does not seem to be recorded in the literature.
+We will work with the setting and notation set forth in Section 2.